Heather Searcy, Director

 Leah Bianco, Student Support Advisor for Academic Recovery

 (336) 334-3467, [email protected]

-Leah Bianco earned her Bachelor of Science in Human Development and Family Studies, concentrating in Child, Youth, and Family Development at UNCG in 2016.
+Leah Bianco (she/hers) earned her Bachelor of Science in Human Development and Family Studies, concentrating in Child, Youth, and Family Development at UNCG in 2016.
 Before attending UNCG she earned her Associates Degree in Pre-Social Work at Guilford Technical Community College.
 Leah joined the Students First Office as an undergraduate intern in 2016 and discovered an interest in helping students in higher education.
 In the Fall of 2016 she started her job as a Program Assistant in the SFO.
 Leah assists with the academic appeals process as well as helps with technical aspects of the Starfish EARLY ALERT and Starfish CONNECT systems.
 She loves being a part of the SFO and assisting students and staff members on the Academic Recovery Team.
 In her spare time, Leah enjoys home improvement projects, watching HGTV, spending time with her husband, Eric, and dogs, Archie and Rosie.

 This image denotes persons having completed Safe Zone Training.